 How to lock a PDF from editing, copying, sharing and printing.

-How to lock a PDF
+How to lock PDF files & documents

 Regardless of whether you’re a large enterprise or a small business, the time will come when you need to know how to lock a PDF from editing or viewing.
 Perhaps you have some meeting notes you need to share with an outside partner, a contract draft, confidential or sensitive documents, or a yet-to-be-published ebook.
 In all cases, it’s vital only authorised parties can open and interact securely with the content.

 The truth is that there are several straightforward ways to lock a PDF, but they’re not all equal or secure.
 Among the least secure is the practice of locking a PDF with a password.
-Here we cover how to lock PDF files and make them read only so they cannot be edited, copied, or printed, and how to use PDF DRM to securely lock PDF files from opening and restrict how they can be used.
+Here we cover how to lock PDF files and make them read only so they cannot be edited, copied, or printed, and how to use PDF DRM software to securely lock PDF files from opening and restrict how they can be used.

 There are dozens of freely available tools that will let you lock a PDF with a password, but the most common is Adobe Acrobat.
 However, Adobe Acrobat and other password-based systems are inherently flawed: